Using skrebate

 >>>P2 0.17374375

-To retrieve an np.array of feature importance scores in the original dataset ordering then add the following... (this also works with any core algorithm)
+To retrieve an np.array of feature importance scores in the original order of features in the dataset, add the following... (this also works with any core algorithm)

 print(fs.feature\_importances\_)